 - Text analysis is an advanced statistical method where intelligent tools make sense of and quantify or fashion qualitative and open-ended data into easily understandable data.
 This method is applied to unstructured data.

-QuestionPro enables you to easily design the perfect survey, distribute it, and analyze data in real-time.
+QuestionPro enables users to easily design the perfect survey, distribute it, and analyze data in real-time.
 Add multiple question types, logic, and branding.
 Preview your surveys and send them to start collecting valuable feedback and insights.
+Start today!